ngs-docs/2021-august-remote-computing/_main.utf8.md

 | Intermediate files from RADseq | ~25Mb | 20,925 | 741Gb |
 | Results of PopGen expt | 9.3Mb  | 2 | ~20Mb |

 Data files will come in a variety of sizes.
-In general, the largest single files will be the raw data files, you receive from the sequencing center.
+In general, the largest single files will be the raw data files you receive from the sequencing center.
 Individual files in each subsequent step will be smaller (but there might be more of them!) because each step throws out or compresses data.

-However, new files are generated at most steps in bioinformatics projects.
+However, new files are generated at most steps in most projects.
 Because of this, the sheer number of intermediate files can take up a lot of space!

 ### How often should I backup my data?

-**Scripts:** This varies person to person.
+**Scripts and code:** This varies person to person.
 I suggest posting your scripts to GitHub and to push to GitHub _at least_ everyday you modify your scripts.
-(This is what we'll teach next week!)
+(This is what we'll teach in [workshop 8](keeping-track-of-your-files-with-version-control.html)!)
 GitHub will give you free private repositories as an academic, so you don't need to make things public.

 **Raw Data:** Luckily, you'll only need to backup your raw data once.
 Or maybe twice.
 Just don't delete it!